 Prior to joining LSL, Don worked in Las Vegas as a member of the Nevada Gaming Control Board where he audited various casinos to determine internal control, operational and reporting compliance with state regulations.
 After just a couple years, he decided to move back to California and joined LSL CPAs in 1983.
 Before the new millennium, he was named a partner.

 For the bulk of his career at LSL, Don has focused his practice on auto dealerships.
-He now leads our automotive group.
+He now leads our automotive accounting group.
 Over many years of preparing financial statements and corporate tax returns, he has cultivated professional relationships and friendships with auto dealers.
 They call on Don regarding their personal tax issues, too, as well as real estate holdings and business transitions.